Malizma333/line-rider-web-guide/pages/userscripts/start.md

 ### Downloading Userscripts

 1) Install a userscript manager supported by your browser.
 There are multiple options available, but this guide recommends [Tampermonkey](https://www.tampermonkey.net/).
-This will allow mods to run during a linerider.com browser instance.
+This will allow mods to run in linerider.com.

 2) Choose any number of mods to install.
 Mods can be found at the GitHub repositories listed [here]({{ site.baseurl }}{% link pages/userscripts/repos.md %}).
 To install mods, navigate to their respective github page, click "Raw," then follow the Tampermonkey prompt to install.